-Note: This has additional dependencies on LaTeX that are documented here.
+Note: The Sphinx PDF builder has additional dependencies on LaTeX that are documented here.

 PDF documentation can be built and viewed using docs/build.py pdf -o.
 If it was built successfully, then the PDF file will be at docs/build/latex/opendds.pdf.